-Cordless clip-on flash units, such as the Minolta Auto Electroflash 200X and 118X are attached and electrically connected by simply sliding them into the camera's hot shoe.
+Cordless clip-on flash units, such as the Minolta Auto Electroflash 220X, 200X, 132X and 118X, are attached and electrically connected by simply sliding them into the camera's accessory shoe.

 Synchronization

 When a Minolta X-series Auto Electroflash is used on the camera with its mode/shutter-speed selector at any position other than "B", the "60" LED in the viewfinder will blink as a flash-ready signal when the flash is turned on and fully charged, and the shutter will be automatically switched over to 1/60 sec. when the shutter is released.